sidikalamini/pantiltthuskylens/README.md

-This code showse the demo of using Huskylens & Edu:bit to create pan tilt object detection camera
+This code shows the demo of using Huskylens & Edu:bit to create pan tilt object detection camera

 code is published here
 https://makecode.microbit.org/_DyX956AXDaxs